66-24/config_demo/README.md

 # Sample Custom XML PropertySource
 This project uses an external XML configuration file `demo_config.xml`.
-This is done by registering a `Spring Run Listener` to read the XML configuration using apache commons configuration and adding the resultant `PropertySource` to the `Environment`.
+This is done by registering a `SpringApplicationRunListener` to read the XML configuration using apache commons configuration and adding the resultant `PropertySource` to the `Environment`.
 Properties are mapped to Rich Value objects using the `@ConfigurationProperties` annotation.